-Sintra-Cascais Natural Park, Portugal, contains many national treasures like Pena Palace, Castle of the Moors, and Monserrate Palace.
+Sintra-Cascais Natural Park in Portugal contains many national treasures like Pena Palace, Castle of the Moors, and Monserrate Palace.

 Most Cascais and Lisbon day-trippers flock to the architectural wonders of Sintra and unknowingly overlook the beautiful Sintra coastline.